PARASOL (Polarisation and Anisotropy of Reflectances for Atmospheric Science coupled with Observations from a Lidar)

 • As of fall 2005, the hydrazine left in the propulsion system is sufficient to maintain station keeping for > 10 years.

-• On-orbit operational lessons learnt: The DEMETER operational experience and feedback has permitted to upload corrections on the PARASOL platform software very soon after its launch (both S/C are of the same family).
+• On-orbit operational lessons learnt: The DEMETER operational experience and feedback have permitted us to upload corrections on the PARASOL platform software very soon after its launch (both S/C are of the same family).

 POLDER-P is a CNES instrument (radiometer/polarimeter) of ADEOS and ADEOS-II mission heritage.
 POLDER-P is an improved version of POLDER1/2, designed at the LOA atmospheric optics laboratory in Lille (CNRS-USTL) and built by EADS-Sodern.
 The objective is the measurement of multidirectional and polarized solar VIS/NIR radiation reflected by the atmosphere and Earth's surface, and aerosols.
 POLDER-P consists basically of a digital staring camera composed of a 274 x 242 pixels CCD detection array, wide field-of-view telecentric optics (± 51º cross-track and ± 43º along-track) and of a rotating wheel carrying spectral and polarized filters.
 13) 14) 15)